-Figure 1 shows the levels of digitalization in manufacturing and service industries distinguishing between three different measures of digitalization: "Digital Use", "Digital Tasks" and "Digital Skills".
+Figure 1 shows the levels of digitalization in manufacturing and service industries distinguishing three different measures of digitalization: "Digital Use", "Digital Tasks" and "Digital Skills".
 The same information at a finer level of sectoral breakdown is provided in the appendix (Figures A1, A2 and A3).
-Figure 1 shows that services are more digitalised than manufacturing industries and that the digital gap is particularly large taking into account the use of digital devices (digital use) and the level of digital tasks, while two macro-sectors show similar levels of digital skills.
+Figure 1 shows that services are more digitalised than manufacturing industries for what concern the "digital use" indicator, while manufacturing shows an higher score for "digital skills".
+The two macrosectors show similar levels of digital tasks.
 In the service industries the level of digitalization is particularly high in communication and information activities and in the financial sector (Figures A1, A2 and A3 in the appendix).

-Figure 2 shows the overall average scores of routineness (RTI index, i.e. the share of professions with high scores in routineness) across macrosectors, and distinguishing between the level of routineness in cognitive tasks (Routine cognitive) and in manual tasks (Routine Manual).
-In the manufacturing sector the overall level of routineness is higher (5%) than in services and the same occurs for the share of routine cognitive and routine manual tasks.
+Figure 2 shows the overall average scores of routineness (RTI index, i.e. the share of professions with high scores in routineness) across macro-sectors, and distinguishing between the level of routineness in cognitive tasks (Routine cognitive) and in manual tasks (Routine Manual).
+In the manufacturing sector the overall level of routineness is higher (less than 10%) than in services and the same occurs for the share of routine cognitive and routine manual tasks (15% higher in manufacturing with respect to services).